MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *ii) Executive Personnel can be declared Detain on Sight by Operations Personnel ranking Senior Agent or above, given the Personnel is an active threat to QLRC and its operations.*

 *iii) Regulations Personnel can not be declared Detain on Sight, except by order of the Regulations Personnel ranking Executive Director or above, Operations Personnel, and the Overwatch Council.*

+## Section 6: Department of Administration

+1) ADMINISTRATIVE AUTHORITY

+*a) Administrative Personnel may bypass any subsection in Article 3.*

+*i) Branch Personnel are not included as Administrative Personnel.*